portworx/lcfs/README.md

 * **space management**: a lot can be done to improve garbage collection and space management, automatically removing orphaned layers.
 We should do this.

 ## Measured Performance
 The current experimental release of LCFS is shown against several of the top storage drivers.
+These tests were run against a local repository to remove network variablity.

 The below table shows a quick comparison of how long it takes LCFS to complete some common Docker operations compared to other storage drivers, using an Ubuntu 14.04 system with a single SATA disk.
 Times are measured in seconds, and the number in () shows the % decrease in time with respect to the comparison driver.